top of page

 "What are the optimal sets and reps for my goals, and how much rest do I actually need between them?"

-But if the science interests you, you like to know the why behind the how then stay on the train, and we'll head off to gains town.
+But if the science interests you, you like to know the why behind the how then stay on the train.

 The Engines Under the Hood

 You've just hit a pb, you've just done 1 rep with the heaviest weight you've ever done.
-But why couldn't you do 2 reps? you've just done 1?.....Its too heavy you say.....BUT WHY does that matter?
+So why cant you do another, you've just done it?.....Its too heavy you say.....BUT WHY does that matter?

-So before we dive into the specifics of sets and reps, we have to discuss the reasoning for sets and reps came from and the 3 main "Systems" that govern the way you produce force.
+So before we dive into the specifics of sets and reps, we have to discuss the 3 main "Systems" that govern the way you produce force.

 This is what dictates the amount of reps and the amount of rest we use when training.